-IDEA Public Schools is the umbrella organization for all IDEA schools.
-For example, you might be a teacher for IDEA Quest Academy, which is an IDEA Public School.
-The campus is made up of the academy and college preparatory schools (e.g. IDEA San Benito).
-Academies serve students in grades PreK or K-5 (e.g. IDEA Academy San Benito).
-College Preparatory San Benito).
+IPS is the management organization for all IPS schools.
+For example, you might be a teacher for IPS Hope, which is an IPS Florida Public School managed by IPS.
+The campus is made up of the academy and college preparatory schools (e.g. IPS Hope).
+Academies serve students in grades Kinder - 5 (e.g. IPS Victory Academy).
+College Preparatory serves students in grades 6-12.

 When referring to campuses and/or schools, it is very important to use the correct campus name, school name, or abbreviation.
 "Prep" may be used in lieu of "Preparatory" when speaking or in informal conversation; however, "Preparatory" must be used in all formal written communication.
-There are no commas, colons, periods, or dashes used in the naming of IDEA campuses or schools.
+There are no commas, colons, periods, or dashes used in the naming of IPS campuses or schools.